-The Philippines is a spectacular country full of treasures, be it its tropical and diverse landscapes and beaches, its mixture of cultures or its actual, well, treasures (with hips of sunken Spanish galleons and the still undiscovered spoils of war of the Japanese Imperial army during WW2!). if you would like to visit the Philippines there are so many places of interest to visit, from ancient rice fields to some of the best beaches in the world and we have a selection of small group holidays and adventure tours where you can see the highlights of the country.
+The Philippines is a spectacular country full of treasures, be it its tropical and diverse landscapes and beaches, its mixture of cultures or its actual, well, treasures (with hips of sunken Spanish galleons and the still undiscovered spoils of war of the Japanese Imperial army during WW2!). if you would like to visit the Philippines there are so many places of interest to visit, from ancient rice fields to some of the best beaches in the world.
+Search our activities, packages and holidays where you can see the highlights of the country.